 Wouldn’t you know it . . .

 The next gust did just that and as I felt them break loose from my right eye, the one that always gives me trouble when it comes to my eyelashes, I felt them flutter right down my cheek and into the wind.
 Of course, you can’t help but notice when someone’s entire eyelash colony suddenly falls off and blows away mid-sentence.
-These sweet people as well as the Professor spot the suicidal eyelashes and go chasing after them for me so as to keep my embarrassment at a minimum.
+These sweet people as well as the Professor spot the suicidal eyelashes and go chasing after them for me so as to keep my embarrassment to a minimum.
 Bless them.

 As I stood there watching them chase the little suckers, it dawned on me that the general public standing around also observing the three of them well, it looked as if they were chasing a No See Um because from where they were, it looked like these 3 people had lost their minds.
 I couldn’t help myself and busted out laughing at the utter ridiculousness my eyelashes had caused.